 Section 6.
 Nominating Committee

 A. Composition.
-The nominating committee shall be composed of five members to be selected as provided in Article IX, Section 1 of these bylaws.
+The nominating committee shall be composed of three members of the Board to be selected as provided in Article IX, Section 1 of these bylaws.

 B. In addition to the nominating duties of the committee described in Article IX, it shall:

-- Lead the Board of Directors in identifying the type of members needed for the TROI Board of Directors.
+1. Lead the Board of Directors in identifying the type of members needed for the TRIO Board of Directors.

-- Recruit and propose new Directors for election by the TRO membership or, in the case of vacancies, for appointment by the Board of Directors.
+2. Recruit and propose new Directors for election by the Board or, in the case of vacancies, for appointment by the Board of Directors.